sinch/docs/docs/verification/verification-for-android/verification-android-first-time-setup.md

 ---
-title: First time setup
+title: Android phone number verification set up
 excerpt: >-
-  Setup phone number verification in Android for the first time with the Sinch Verification SDK.
+  Set up phone number verification in Android for the first time with the Sinch Verification SDK.
 next:
   pages:
     - verification-android-the-verification-process
 ---
-This is a step-by-step guide about setting up the Sinch Verification SDK for the first time.
+This guide will show you how to set up the Sinch Verification SDK for the first time.

 ## Register an Application

 1. Register a [Sinch Developer account](https://portal.sinch.com/#/signup)
-2. Set up a new Application using the Dashboard, where you can then obtain an *Application Key*.
+2. Set up a new Application using the Dashboard, where you can then obtain an **Application Key**.
-3. Enable Verification for the application by selecting: *Authentication* \> *Public* under *App* \> *Settings* \> *Verification*
+3. Enable Verification for the application by selecting: **Authentication** \> **Public** under **App** \> **Settings** \> **Verification**

 ## Add the Sinch library

 The Sinch Verification SDK is available publicly on jCenter.
-To include it in your Android application make sure your **project** level build.gradle file contains:
+To include it in your Android application, make sure your **project** level build.gradle file contains:

 ```text
 buildscript {